Prevent any kind of plagiarism before hitting publish

 - Is there something original or unique about the content you wrote?

 - Did you run the post through a plagiarism checker tool?

 Following the steps above will help you achieve original, high-quality content that isn’t plagiarized.

 Why original content is important for your business

 Build brand name and voice

 Every good business strives to create a recognizable brand.
-This is achieved through consistent, original content written in that company’s personal voice and tone.
+This is achieved through consistent, original content written in that company’s personal voice.
 It goes without saying that a unique style and personality can’t be borrowed or plagiarized from someone else.

 Create trust and loyalty

 When readers know they can count on you for original, unique insights, they’re going to trust you.
 Today’s sea of content is saturated with copy that all sounds really familiar.
 When you make yours stand out, you’ll be rewarded with readership loyalty.